We take a look at one of the most frequently asked questions, ‘What are the property rights of couples who live together?’

 At Slee Blackwell our lawyers are happy to help with either prevention or cure.
 We can advise you on property ownership if you’re moving in with your partner or on securing your contribution if you’re a parent helping out your child.
 We can draft declarations of trust and help with Wills.

-And we’re also here if things have not been done properly.
-Our specialist litigation lawyers will provide cost effective advice on whether you are entitled to claim an interest in a property even if you’re not the legal owner.
+And we’re also here if things have not been done properly in the first place.
+Our specialist litigation lawyers will provide cost effective advice on whether you are entitled to claim an interest in a property, even if you’re not the legal owner.
 We are often able to do this on a No Win, No Fee basis.
-We operate a free legal helpline.
-Give us a call on 0808 139 1606 or send us an email at [email protected]